Last updated: 29 May 2026

 Dental help for Rhode Island veterans

-If you use VA Providence health care, call your VA care team and ask if your service history, disability rating, medical condition, or care class makes you eligible.
+If you use VA Providence health care, ask your care team whether your VA dental class covers the service you need.
 If not, ask about the VA Dental Insurance Program.
+Rhode Island veterans may also want our senior veterans guide.

-Dentures, implants, crowns, and major dental work
+Dentures, crowns, bridges, and implants

 How to start without wasting time